Jan Maas, born in 1996 joined the Academy as a third year U23 and left as a trainee to the WorldTour.

 So much selfless efforts and consistency brought Maas’ performances to the attention of WorldTour’s Team LottoNL-Jumbo, who offered him a traineeship until the end of the season.
 Jan enjoyed an intense period with the Dutch squad as he was called up for a 3-week long altitude camp before heading to the United States.
 The talented Dutchman was a key team player when it came to securing Sep Kuss’ victory in the Tour of Utah.

 After the traineeship, Jan will continue his journey at Continental level defending the colors of Team Leopard.
-A great racing program and a solid team that will help our former rider to step up to his real level.
+A great racing program and a solid team that will help our former rider work his way up to WorldTour level thanks to Bike-Exchange in 2022.